 Actively training traffic handlers since 1984

-Messages are typically sent over amateur radio frequencies as a radiogram, a standard form that contains sender and recipient information, as well as a short message.
+Messages are typically sent over amateur radio frequencies as a radiogram, a standard transmission format that contains sender and recipient information, as well as a short message.
+Messages on radio relay circuits are collectively known as "traffic."
 Volunteer traffic handlers from around the country pass radiograms all over the United States and beyond as a public service.

 We also operate in support of Amateur Radio Emergency Service (ARES) stations providing radio communications to government agencies and non-government organizations providing humanitarian and disaster relief services.
 In addition to the venerable radiogram, we handle messages in any format, including the Incident Command System (ICS) forms 213 (General Message), and beyond.